Alton1998/alton.github.io/docs/blog/posts/stable-diffusion-basic-understanding.md

 ## Overview

 Stable Diffusion has become so popular for image generation.
 It is the go to model for developers.
 It is a latent diffusion model that generates AI images for text.
 Sometimes you can also use an image and text to generate images.
-Some important things that I would like to highlight in this blog:

-1. Text-to-Image
-2. Image-to-Image
-3. CFG scale (Classifier Free Guidance Scale)

 ## Capabilities of Stable Diffussion